apache/logging-log4j-scala/README.md

 alternative to using the Log4j 2 Java API.

-Note that Scala 2.12 support requires Java 8 at minimum and was introduced as in Log4j 2.8.1 (earlier versions of Log4j Scala API do not have Scala 2.12 compatible binaries available other than in nightly snapshots).
+Note that Scala 2.12 support requires Java 8 at minimum and was introduced in Log4j 2.8.1 (earlier versions of Log4j Scala API do not have Scala 2.12 compatible binaries available other than in nightly snapshots).

 [![Build Status](https://builds.apache.org/buildStatus/icon?job=Log4jScala)](https://builds.apache.org/job/Log4jScala)